 A 4WD can easily drift in a corner when surface traction is low, and if the 4WD is not in responsible hands, an accident is likely to happen.

 Again, avoid sudden jerky motions on slippery roads since this will negatively affect handling.
-Progressive braking combined with slower turning and easier throttle pressure is all safer driving practices.
+Progressive braking combined with slower turning and easier throttle pressure are all safer driving practices.

 The Function of 4WD Low-Range